grind-rip/docs/trees.md

 2. Recursively traverse the current node's right subtree.
 3. Visit the current node.

-Post-order traversal can be useful to get postfix expression of a binary expression tree.
+Post-order traversal can be useful for obtaining the postfix expression of a binary expression tree.

 **In-order**